-Monocular PD is the distance from the bridge of your nose to your pupil on each side.
+PD stands for pupillary or pupil distance, the measurement between your eyes from pupil to pupil.
+Pupil distance can be expressed in two ways: Binocular or Monocular PD.
+Binocular PD is a single number representing the total distance between your pupils.
+Monocular PD is a two-number measurement showing the distance from the bridge of your nose to your pupil on each side.
 FramesDirect.com can use either of these measurements to custom-make your prescription lenses.

 Take a photo looking straight ahead at the camera.
 Your photo should include a FULL view of your head and the CD/DVD.

 IMPORTANT: Include your order number in the subject line.

 Shop Eyeglasses Shop Sunglasses Shop Rx Sunglasses